 Every winter, Taiwan is home to a number of impressive and exciting Lantern Festivals that celebrate the end of Chinese New Year.
 Also called Lunar New Year, it’s the longest and most important holiday in Taiwanese culture.
 Typically held over one to two weeks in late January or February — depending on when the holiday falls on the lunar calendar — visiting one of Taiwan’s signature lantern festivals are one of the best times to learn about Chinese traditions.
-For 2014, the Year of the Horse lands on January 31, and most lantern festivals start on the 15th of the first lunar month, or February 14.
+For 2015, the Year of the Sheep lands on Feb.
+19, and most lantern festivals start on the 15th of the first lunar month, or February 14.

 Here’s a look at some of the various lantern festivals that take place during Chinese New Year in Taiwan.

-Taiwan’s main lantern festival is held in rotating cities, and Nantou County has the privilege of hosting for 2014.
+Taiwan’s main lantern festival is held in rotating cities, and Yanshui District has the privilege of hosting for 2015.
 It is one of the top three festivals in the country and is definitely worth attending if your travels take you to Taiwan during the holiday period.
-It’s traditionally observed on the 15th day of the first lunar month and this year, the Taiwan Lantern Festival will take place February 14-23 in Zhongxing Village, Caotun Township in Nantou County.
+It’s traditionally observed on the 15th day of the first lunar month and this year, the Taiwan Lantern Festival will take place Tainan City in the Yanshui District.

 Pingxi Sky Lantern Festival